Lower Derwent Weather

 Lower Derwent Forecast

-Thursday Cloudy.
-High (80%) chance of showers in the far south, medium (50%) chance elsewhere.
-Winds NW 15 to 20 km/h turning W 20 to 30 km/h during the morning.
+Thursday Partly cloudy.
+High (70%) chance of showers in the south, slight (30%) chance elsewhere.
+Winds NW 25 to 40 km/h turning W 30 to 45 km/h during the morning then decreasing to 20 to 30 km/h in the evening.

 Friday Partly cloudy.
-Slight (30%) chance of a shower.
-Winds NW/SW 15 to 25 km/h becoming light during the morning.
+Slight (20%) chance of a shower in the far south, near zero chance elsewhere.
+Winds W/NW 20 to 30 km/h tending N/NW 15 to 20 km/h during the evening.

 Lower Derwent Weather Forecasts